Free radical damage to DNA: Radical hydroxyl attack

 Hydroxyl radicals can attack the deoxyribose DNA backbone and bases, potentially causing a plethora of lesions that can be cytotoxic or mutagenic.
 Cells have developed complex and efficient repair mechanisms to fix the lesions.
 In the case of free radical attack on DNA, base-excision repair is the repair mechanism used.
 Hydroxyl radical reactions with the deoxyribose sugar backbone are initiated by hydrogen abstraction from a deoxyribose carbon, and the predominant consequence is eventual strand breakage and base release.
 The hydroxyl radical reacts with the various hydrogen atoms of the deoxyribose in the order 5′ H > 4′ H > 3′ H ≈ 2′ H ≈ 1′ H. This order of reactivity parallels the exposure to solvent of the deoxyribose hydrogens.

 Hydroxyl radicals react with DNA bases via addition to the electron-rich, pi bonds.
 These pi bonds in the bases are located between C5-C6 of pyrimidines and N7-C8 in purines.
-Upon addition of the hydroxyl radical, many stable products can be formed.
-In general, radical hydroxyl attacks on base moieties do not cause altered sugars or strand breaks except when the modifications labilize the N-glycosyl bond, allowing the formation of baseless sites that are subject to beta-elimination.
+Upon addition of the hydroxyl radical, many stable base-damage products can be formed.
+In general, hydroxyl-radical addition products of nucleobases do not directly yield strand breaks as strand breaks arise mainly from sugar damage or from later processing of alkali-labile or abasic sites, including lesions formed after cleavage of the N-glycosidic bond and subsequent beta-elimination.